guetteman/CarND-LaneLines-P1-Delirevable/writeup.md

 8. Define parameters for weighted image and run it.
 9. Return weighted image.

-### Reflection
+### Shortcomings

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be when car go through curves and with shadows.

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### Improvements to your pipeline

-A possible improvement would be to ...
+I think a possible improvement would be to convert images to HSV or another color space to get rid of shadows or strong color changes

-Another potential improvement could be to ...